bxp151/bxp151.github.io/index.md

 <br>
 ---

 - [Predicting vehicle loan defaults](https://github.com/bxp151/ltfs) - Financial institutions have incurred significant losses due to vehicle loans defaults.
 This has led to the restriction of vehicle loan underwriting and increased vehicle loan rejection rates.
-LTFS India has provided data to help improve their credit scoring model by predicting the occurrence of vehicle loan defaults.
+As part of a hackathon, LTFS India has provided data that I used to predict the occurrence of vehicle loan defaults.
 <img src="./images/cars.jpg" />

 <br>